MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 - Users no longer need to know about data governance policies - they can focus on their work.

-You can apply retention labels to content automatically when that content contains sensitive information, keywords, or a match for [trainable classifiers](classifier-getting-started-with.md).
+You can apply retention labels to content automatically when that content contains sensitive information, keywords or searchable properties, or a match for [trainable classifiers](classifier-getting-started-with.md).

+> [!TIP]
+> New, use searchable properties to identify Teams meeting recordings.

 The processes to automatically apply a retention label based on these conditions:

 ![Diagram of roles and tasks for auto-apply labels](../media/32f2f2fd-18a8-43fd-839d-72ad7a43e069.png)